 - kalustettuna: furnished

 - Rent is typically paid monthly.
 The due date is specified in the rental agreement.
 You must pay the rent to the property owner’s bank account.
-You may not pay rent with a credit card.
+You may not pay rent with a credit card or cash.

 - Few people sublet in Helsinki.
 Keep in mind that if you live in someone’s flat without the property owner’s consent, you run the risk of being evicted at short notice.

 - Make sure all of your housing arrangements are made in writing and you receive a copy.
 Don’t sign something you don’t understand.
 Request a copy in your language or have it translated.